Prejish Prakash

-Prejish Prakash (both 24 February 1986) is an Indian film editor working primarily in Malayalam cinema.
+Prejish Prakash is an Indian film editor working primarily in Malayalam cinema.
 He is also a web designer and an entrepreneur.

 Other than feature-film editing he edited various documentaries, advertisements, Corporate videos, Film trailers etc. in his career.

 Early life and education

-Prejish Prakash was born on 24 February 1986 in Pathanamthitta to a Christian family.
 He did his schooling from Mount Bethany EHSS, and graduate with a degree in Multimedia from St Joseph College of Communication in 2007.